-- Mechanical technology including design, mechanical methodologies, methods, techniques and current / developing theories and conceptual ideas. - Mechanical engineering science and applied mathematics. - Management, including current management techniques and theories, risk management, supplier relations and financial controls. - Digital Technology, which will include developing your skills in the areas of CAD, CAM, analytical software, Internet enabled packages and general IT skills. - Communication and interpersonal skills, including written, verbal and new media presentation skills as well as working with others. - The role of engineers in creating a sustainable and ethical environment.
+- Mechanical technology including mechanical methodologies, methods, techniques and current / developing theories and conceptual ideas. - Mechanical engineering science and applied mathematics. - Management, including current management techniques and theories, risk management, supplier relations and financial controls. - IT which will include developing your skills in the areas of CAD, CAM, spread sheets, Internet usage and general IT skills. - Transferable communication skills, including written, verbal and new media presentation skills. - The role of engineers in creating a sustainable and ethical environment.